Section 54 of the UK Modern Slavery Act

 The Modern Slavery Registry provides this resource.
-The Business & Human Rights Resource Centre and its partners agree that a central registry should meet a core set of criteria.
-It should be: independent, accountable to the public interest, robust, credible, free, open, accessible and sustainable in the long term.
+The Business & Human Rights Resource Centre and its partners agree that a central registry should meet a core set of criteria and be: independent, accountable to the public interest, robust, credible, free, open, accessible and sustainable in the long term.
 A resource that meets these criteria will enable stakeholders to analyse whether statements are in compliance with the legislation and analyse the quality of reporting.

-This Registry is guided and supported by a governance committee which includes: Freedom Fund, Humanity United, Freedom United, Anti-Slavery International, the Ethical Trading Initiative, CORE Coalition, UNICEF UK, Focus on Labour Exploitation, Trades Union Congress and Oxfam GB.
+This Registry is guided and supported by a governance committee which includes: Freedom Fund, Humanity United, Freedom United, Anti-Slavery International, the Ethical Trading Initiative, CORE Coalition, UNICEF UK, Focus on Labour Exploitation (FLEX), Trades Union Congress, UN Principles for Responsible Investment, and Oxfam GB.

 The following official supporters recommend the Modern Slavery Registry as the central registry for statements published pursuant to the UK Modern Slavery Act:

 - Business Social Compliance Initiative (a Foreign Trade Association initiative)